Sperm for Sale: Buyer beware

 That little line raised big concerns for Collins, but she says when she called the company to ask about it, an employee calmed her fears by talking about Xytex's rigorous screening process.

-In truth, Georgia resident Christopher Aggeles had no college degree at that time, had been arrested and plead guilty to burglary, and acknowledged to the courts a well-established mental illness.
+In truth, Georgia resident Chris Aggeles had no college degree at that time, had been arrested and plead guilty to burglary, and acknowledged to the courts a well-established mental illness.

 “In 2014 I learned that the donor was nothing like what he appeared to be on paper with respect to all the important pieces of information like health, criminal background and educational background," said Collins.